elanssariyassine/IBM-Data-Engineering-Profesional-Certificate/README.md

 7. Introduction to Big Data with Spark and Hadoop
 8. Data Engineering and Machine Learning using Spark
-9. Hands-on Introduction to Linux Commands and Shell Scripting 10.Relational Database Administration
+9. Hands-on Introduction to Linux Commands and Shell Scripting
+10. Relational Database Administration
-11.ETL and Data Pipelines with Shell, Airflow, and Kafka.
+11. ETL and Data Pipelines with Shell, Airflow, and Kafka.
-12.Getting started with Data Warehousing and BI Analytics 13.Data Engineering Capstone Project
+12. Getting started with Data Warehousing and BI Analytics
+13. Data Engineering Capstone Project

 You'll emerge with a potent arsenal of data engineering skills that will make you industry-ready agility while simultaneously solidifying your market value as a proficient data engineer.